-Referral for diagnosis or opinion is at the discretion of the referring practitioner.
+Referral for diagnosis or opinion is at the discretion of the referring practitioner or at the patient's request.

-The prevention of oral disease is the cornerstone of specialist care within Restorative Dentistry.
+The prevention of oral disease is the cornerstone of specialist care within restorative dentistry.

 - Referrals for advice, with appropriate supporting data, will always be accepted - Referral data should briefly outline the nature of the problem, indicate points of significance, relevance to the referring specialist and provide additional information when appropriate